-You can need legal assistance for a wide variety of reasons.
+You can require legal assistance for a wide variety of reasons.
 If they have to do with your family, then you need a certain type of lawyer.
-For issues of this type, you need a lawyer who specializes in Family Law in Charleston.
+For issues of this type, you need a lawyer who specializes in Family Law.

 Family law covers a wide variety of issues related to marriages and children.
 Although often we think of needing lawyers when things get bad, this is not necessarily the case.
 There are many more circumstances where legal aid may be necessary.

 Suppose you are at the stage of deciding to get married.
 You might want advice on the laws regarding future dissolution should that be necessary.
 Laws regarding marriage can be very different from one state to another.
 States can also have different laws regarding the length of time a couple has to live in the same house to be considered to have a common-law marriage.

 No one goes through with a marriage assuming they will be getting divorced at some point.
 Even so, it is best to protect your assets if you have any.
 You may want legal help in drawing up a prenuptial agreement.
 This can help you from getting into far greater problems at some point in the future if you do decide you want a divorce.

 When it comes to children, there are many different ways a lawyer can help.
 For example, if you are having trouble conceiving, you may need help with surrogacy or adoption.
 Trying to adopt without legal help can result in an even longer process than usual and you may not even get your child at all.

 In the case of a divorce, a lawyer can be instrumental in making sure that your rights are protected.
 This is even more important if you have children and assets that are shared.
 If the divorce is not friendly, a lawyer will be necessary, for the sake of your children if nothing else.
 A lawyer can help you in matters such as child support, child custody, and should it be necessary for child abduction.